shashankvkt/video_object_segmentation/README.md

 ----------------------------------------------------------------------------------------------------------------------------
 ![title](imgs/result2.png)

-Here the 1st row is the RGB frames, second row corresponds to the ground truth segmentation mask on the objects that our network is exected to predict in the consecutive frames and the last row corresponds to the prediction of my trained model.
+Here the 1st row is the RGB frames, second row corresponds to the ground truth segmentation mask of the objects that our network is exected to predict in the consecutive frames and the last row corresponds to the prediction of my trained model.

 ### Quatitative Results
 |Overall   |J_seen   |J_unseen   |F_seen   |F_unseen  |